rage/programming-23/data/part-1/5-conditional-statements.md

 | `<`      | Less than      | `a < b`  |
 | `<=`     | Less than or equal to    | `a <= b` |

-Let's have a look at a program which prints out different things based on whether the number the user inputs is negative, positive or equal to zero:
+Let's have a look at a program which prints out different things based on whether the number the user inputs is negative, positive, or equal to zero:

 ```python
 number = int(input("Please type in a number: "))